Research & Writing

 Researchers most often want to copy copyrighted works for private study, or to incorporate a work, or portion of a work, into a new work, e.g. a dissertation, an article for publication, or a derivative work based on another person's work.
 There are at least two exceptions to an owner's exclusive rights that allow researchers to use copyrighted works without permission from the copyright owner.

 Fair Use is the first of these exceptions and probably most well known.
-The second exception applies to libraries and gives them to ability to reproduce single works and small portions of works for their users.
+The second exception applies to libraries and gives them to ability to reproduce some portions of works for their users.
 Section 108 (Title 17 U.S.C.) in copyright law makes it possible for libraries to support research by providing copies of some of the materials in their collections.

 The terms of a license control your use even when those terms limit some use that is otherwise permitted by copyright law.
-It's important to acquaint yourself with the Libraries' Licensed Electronic Resources web pages to understand the intersection of license agreements and copyright law.
+Acquaint yourself with the Libraries' Licensed Electronic Resources web pages to understand the intersection of license agreements and copyright law.

 Getting permissions can be complex and sometimes it's difficult to track down a copyright owner.
-The Copyright Permissions Center (CPC) on campus can help.
-CPC can provide research assistance in tracking down copyright owners and will secure permission arrangements for your use.
-Members of the University community may contact the Office of the General Counsel whenever they are unclear about rights and responsibilities regarding copyright.
+The Libraries' Copyright Permissions Service can help.
+The Permissions Service can provide research assistance in tracking down copyright owners and will secure permission arrangements for University of Minnesota users.

 A derivative work is a work based upon one or more preexisting works.
 Translations, musical arrangements, dramatizations, fictionalizations, are each examples of derivative works.
 In short, any other form in which an original work may be recast, transformed, or adapted can be considered a derivative work..
 A work consisting of editorial revisions, annotations, elaborations, or other modifications, which, as a whole, represent an original work of authorship, is a "derivative work" (Source: Title 17 U.S.C.
 Section 101).